• Welcome In!

 There was the same problem when Ellen was explaining how she escaped the clutches of the kidnapper.
 Paragraphs and pages were spent with her retelling literally the same story over and over but to different people.

 And, in a similar but disturbing vein: her kidnapper’s sadistic fantasies about what he will do when he recaptures Ellen are repeated multiple times in great detail with sodomy and sexual battery.
 I found it completely disturbing and unnecessary and, frankly, upsetting.
 Small could have just said something like “He fantasized about what he would do when he found her and how he would torture her” and left it at that.
-Nope, Small spends several paragraphs and pages going into depth about the sick imaginings and keeps revisiting them.
+Nope, Small spends several paragraphs and pages going into depth about his sick imaginings and keeps revisiting them.

 I was also upset by Duncan’s lack of empathy or concern for Ellen’s mental and physical well-being when she returns to him and that he didn’t make any real or concerted efforts to find her, even with his resources and connections as a border lord and their favor with the King.
-And his focus is entirely on whether or not there was penial penetration by her assaulter.
+And his focus is entirely on whether or not there was penile penetration by her assaulter.
 Whatever, Duncan.

 Final Thoughts

-Bertrice Small is a talented writer who put a lot of historical research into this book.
+Bertrice Small was a talented writer who put a lot of historical research into this book.
 She has a devoted fan following and a tv series in the works.
 While I appreciate good research and strong female characters and generally enjoy more spicy and erotic romance novels, I did not enjoy this book.
 I found the repeated and extensive sexual assault scenes and fantasies to be disturbing and too much for me personally.
 And Duncan’s lack of compassion, and his hyperfocus on whether or not a human penis was put in her, is annoying and disappointing.

 If you want to hear more of my thoughts on the book, you can listen to the podcast episode on your favorite podcast streaming service.
 Or click here for our in-house podcast player.
 I share some fun anatomy references as well as my Romantic Reminder.
 You can also find out if I won the episode Boobie Prize.
 Want to read the book for yourself?
-You can get it here.
+You can get it here:

 Have you read The Border Lord’s Bride?
 Let me know your thoughts on this book in the comments!